ibm-cloud-docs/event-notifications/en-cli.md

    The maximum length is `36` characters.
 The minimum length is `36` characters.
 The value must match regular expression `/[a-fA-F0-9]{8}-[a-fA-F0-9]{4}-[a-fA-F0-9]{4}-[a-fA-F0-9]{4}-[a-fA-F0-9]/`.

 `--type` (string)
-:  Type of the integration KMS/hs-crypto.
+:  Type of the integration KMS/hs-crypto(deprecated).

    The maximum length is `50` characters.
 The minimum length is `1` characters.
-Allowed values are KMS and hs-crypto.
+Allowed values are KMS and collect_failed_events.
+   Note: The type hs-crypto is deprecated now.
+No new integration resources with hs-crypto type will be supported.

 `--metadata` ([IntegrationReplaceAttributes](#en-cli-integration-example-schema))
 :  Integration schema for update